Struggling to get interviews?

 - Emphasize your work ethic: “Hardworking student”

-Here’s a sample telemedicine nurse practitioner job description with the keywords underlined:
+Here’s a sample telemedicine nurse practitioner job description:

 If you were applying for the above position, this is what your resume’s personal statement might look like: